 - Don’t use the improperly rated test tools for the job.

-- Don’t replace original fuses with inadequate ones.
+- Stop replacing original fuses with inadequate ones.

 - Don’t work on a live voltage without proper preparation.

 It’s vitally important to take safety precautions when working with electricity.
-Safety must not be compromised and some electrical safety must be followed.
-Organizational measures and safety standards help avoid and prevent harmful and dangerous circumstances.
+Remember that you are the most valuable asset in the field.
+Following organizational measures and safety standards help avoid and prevent harmful and dangerous circumstances.

 We at Presidium Corporation are ready to support you with highly qualified products and trained specialists!
 We carry the latest technology products and can cater to most industries in the Philippines.
 Want to know more about our products?
 Contact us now +632 82515165.
 Or visit our website at www.presidium.ph